Looking for help with your list?

 - Imports won’t update the Email Marketing Status of contacts already in your Mailchimp account.

 Proceed with a regular file import, and follow the steps to upload your file and match your columns.
-On the final step of the import, check the box next to Update existing contacts.
+On the Organize step of the import, check the box next to Update existing contacts.

 That's it!
 When you import, we'll handle the rest by scanning your contacts and updating their information.

-Need some help with list imports?
+Need some help with contact imports?
 Learn how to troubleshoot.

-Want to reverse a list import?
+Want to reverse a contact import?
 Read on.